coltor-apps/r3shaper/README.md

 ## Resource Usage

-Resources return a `Promise` and receive a configuration object of 4 options:
+Resources return a `Promise` and receive a configuration object with 4 options:

 | Option                 | Type     | Description                                              |
 |------------------------|----------|----------------------------------------------------------|